cncf/tag-app-delivery/app-development-wg/charter/README.md

 - Local cloud native runtime: a scaled-down version of the runtime is provided for developers to run locally in their workstations.
   - Using Kubernetes as the base for a cloud native runtime, teams can run a scaled-down Kubernetes cluster locally with enough services to mimic production behavior for development tasks.
 Tools like MiniKube, KinD, and K3s are popular in this space.
-- Ephemeral (remote) cloud-native runtime: a virtual scaled-down environment can be provisioned on-demand for a team to work on their development tasks.
+- Ephemeral (remote) cloud native runtime: a virtual scaled-down environment can be provisioned on-demand for a team to work on their development tasks.
 These environments are easy to create and easy to dispose of when they are no longer needed.
   - If Kubernetes is being used, a platform team will be in charge of making the process simple and cost-efficient.
 - Full remote cloud-native runtime: provide developers access to remote cloud-native runtime, where all the tools needed for their tasks are hosted remotely.
   - Similar to cloud provider tooling, tools, including Kubernetes clusters, build tools, and code editors (IDEs), can all be hosted remotely, removing the need for developers to install tools locally.